Biden to nominate Powell to continue as Fed chair - NewsBreak

 Biden’s decision, reached after extensive consideration, strikes a note of continuity and bipartisanship at a time when surging inflation is burdening households and raising risks to the economy’s recovery.
 In backing Powell, a Republican who was first elevated to his post by President Donald Trump, Biden brushed aside complaints from progressives that the Fed has weakened bank regulation and has been slow to take account of climate change in its supervision of banks.

 If confirmed by the Senate, Powell would remain one of the most powerful economic officials in the world.
 By either raising or lowering its benchmark interest rate, the Fed seeks to either cool or stimulate growth and hiring and to keep prices stable.
-Its efforts to direct the U.S. economy, the largest in the world, typically have global consequences.Youngstown City Schools cancels classes
+Its efforts to direct the U.S. economy, the largest in the world, typically have global consequences.Official: More than 90% of fed workers got shots by deadline

 The Fed’s short-term rate, which has been pegged near zero since the pandemic hammered the economy in March 2020, influences a wide range of consumer and business borrowing costs, including for mortgages and credit cards.
 The Fed also oversees the nation’s largest banks.